Lhasa to Everest Base Camp Tour 8 Days

 On this trip, only breakfasts are provided.
 You'll need to pay for your lunches and dinners.
 Breakfast will be served where we stay overnight, and dinner arrangements can be similar.
 Lunch will be eaten while we're traveling to the next place.
 We suggest budgeting around Yuan 60 to Yuan 100 (US$10 to US$16) per day for lunch and dinner.
 Our meals will include Tibetan bread, dal (lentil soup), bhat (rice), tsampa porridge, and other basic local dishes.

-Important Notice For Tibet Overland Tour From Nepal
+Visa Process for Tibet Overland Tour from Nepal

 Safety Guidelines